GeoscienceAustralia/sira/docs/source/ch05_fragility_attribution.rst

    sector component models.
 Its key references included works by Vanzi :cite:`Vanzi1996`, Anagnos :cite:`Anagnos1999` and the HAZUS Technical Manual :cite:`FEMA2003`.
-   HAZUS includes fragility functions for a wider range of facility components than those presented in the Syner-G Project.
+   HAZUS includes fragility functions for a wider range of facilities and subcomponents than those presented in the Syner-G Project.

 Each damage state has a description of the typical severity of physical component damage which has implications for the use of the component.
 Hence, each damage state also has an operational level for the damaged component, a cost to repair (as a proportion of the replacement cost) and a resource requirement in terms of number of technicians and time.
-This is used to assess the utility of the facility immediately after an extreme event and to assess the restoration prognosis.
+This is used to assess the utility of the system immediately after an extreme event and to assess the restoration prognosis.